Can I Travel to the U.S. While Pregnant?

 Prescreening of Pregnant Passengers Before Boarding International Flight

-International airlines prescreen passengers to determine whether they meet the basic entry requirements of the destination country.
+International airlines around the world prescreen passengers to determine whether they meet the basic entry requirements of the destination country.
 This is because the airline is responsible for paying and arranging your return travel if you are denied entry into the destination country (though they might send you the bill later.)
 Airlines face hefty fines for failing to adequately prescreen passengers.

 Immigration Screening of Pregnant Women Upon Arrival at U.S. Airport

-U.S. Customs and Border Protection (CBP), the agency whose officers meet visitors upon arrival to the U.S., looks closely at a pregnant visitor's ability to pay for the birth if she goes into labor while visiting the country.
+U.S. Customs and Border Protection (CBP), the agency whose officers meet visitors upon arrival to the United States, looks closely at a pregnant visitor's ability to pay for the birth if she goes into labor while visiting the country.
 The higher the likelihood that you will go into labor during your visit, the more CBP will be focused on your ability to pay.

-If, for example, you are six months pregnant, have an apparently normal pregnancy, and plan to stay two weeks in the U.S., the chances you will go into labor while visiting are pretty low, and CBP would be more likely to allow you to enter (especially if you have always respected the terms of your visa on past U.S. visits.)
+If, for example, you are six months pregnant, have an apparently normal pregnancy, and plan to stay two weeks in the United States, the chances you will go into labor while visiting are pretty low, and CBP would be more likely to allow you to enter (especially if you have always respected the terms of your visa on past U.S. visits.)
 If, however, you are eight months pregnant and plan to stay three weeks in the U.S., CBP would probably want proof that you or your insurance can pay for the possible birth.

 You should also know that CBP prescreens passengers in some foreign cities, such as Toronto.
 This means that passengers actually go through U.S. immigration screening by U.S. officers before boarding the flight to the United States.
 If you are leaving from a city with CBP pre-clearance, expect this screening to take place before you board your flight.